-We prefer submissions in the following file formats, in order of preference: Microsoft Word (“.doc”), Rich Text Format (“.rtf”), and PDF (“.pdf").
-Please add the proper file extension to the filename, which should be the title of the piece, e.g., “The Errand.doc.”
+- We only accept submissions via Submittable in Microsoft Word (“.doc”/“.docx”) and PDF (“.pdf”) formats.
+Please make the filename the same as the title of the piece, e.g., “The Errand.doc.”

-For the text, we prefer the font size to be 12 points.
+- We prefer the font size to be 12 points for the text.
 Cite your name and contact information on the top of the first page.
 Prose pieces should be double-spaced.

-We do allow submissions from people affiliated with Temple University, but cannot offer any special treatment.
-Note to Temple undergraduates: There is an excellent literary journal called HYPHEN published by the Department of English that features the work of Temple undergraduates.
-Please submit your work to HYPHEN rather than TINGE.
+- We do allow submissions from people affiliated with Temple University, but cannot offer any special treatment.
+Undergraduates are encouraged to submit to HYPHEN, the excellent literary journal published by the Department of English.